nuletizia/swapid/README.md

 </a>

 The following instructions suppose you have already installed a recent version of Python.
 For a general overview, please visit the <a href="https://api.piktid.com/docs">API documentation</a>.
 To use any PiktID API, an access token is required.
+Moreover, PiktID is currently manually granting access to users.

 > **Step 0** - Register <a href="https://studio.piktid.com">here</a>.
 10 credits are given for free to all new users.